-- the retention of key employees and/or customers; - the management of facilities and employees in different geographic areas; and - the compatibility of our infrastructure, policies and organizations with those of the acquired company.
+- the compatibility of our infrastructure, operations, policies and organizations with those of the acquired company; - the retention of key employees and/or customers; - the management of facilities and employees in different geographic areas; and - the management of relationships with our strategic partners, suppliers, and customer base.

 If we do not realize the expected benefits or synergies of such transactions, our consolidated financial position, results of operations, cash flows and stock price could be negatively impacted.
+Additionally, we may record significant goodwill and other assets as a result of acquisitions or investments, and we may be required to incur impairment charges, which could adversely affect our consolidated financial position and results of operations.

 In addition, effective internal controls are necessary for us to provide reliable and accurate financial reports and to effectively prevent fraud.
 We are devoting significant resources and time to comply with the internal control over financial reporting requirements of the Sarbanes-Oxley Act of 2002.
 However, we cannot be certain that these measures will ensure that we design, implement and maintain adequate control over our financial processes and reporting in the future, especially in the context of acquisitions of other businesses.
 Any difficulties in the assimilation of acquired businesses into our control system could harm our operating results or cause us to fail to meet our financial reporting obligations.
-Inferior internal controls could also cause investors to lose confidence in our reported financial information, which could have a negative effect on the trading price of our stock and our access to capital.
+Inferior internal controls could also cause investors to lose confidence in our reported financial information, which could have a negative effect on the trading price of the Shares and our access to capital.
 All of these efforts require varying levels of management resources, which may divert our attention from other business operations.